twilson63/permaweb-cookbook/docs/src/guides/smartweave/warp/evolve.md

 # Warp (SmartWeave) SDK - Evolve

-Evolve is a feature that allows developers to update the source code of a smart contract without having to deploy a new contract.
-To evolve a contract you must first pose the source code which can be done using the `save` function.
-Once you have a new source code for the contract confirmed on the Permaweb, then you can call `evolve` to point the contract to the new contract source code id.
+Evolve is a feature that allows developers to update the source code of a smart contract without deploying a new contract.
+To use this feature, you must first submit the new source code using the save function.
+Once the updated code has been confirmed on the Permaweb, you can use the evolve function to point the contract to the new source code ID.
+This allows you to update the contract's behavior without creating a new contract instance.

 ## Why?

-Writing SmartWeave Contracts is hard to get right the first go, or you may need to add a new feature or function to your contract over time.
-Evolve allows you to correct/improve your contract without having to create a new contract from scratch.
-In order to use evolve your contract state object must have a property `evolve` on it and set to the new contract source transaction identifier.
+Writing SmartWeave contracts can be difficult and sometimes requires updates or new features to be added over time.
+Evolve allows you to make changes to your contract without having to create a new contract instance from scratch.
+To use this feature, your contract state object must include an evolve property that is set to the new contract source transaction identifier.
+This enables you to modify and improve your existing contract without starting from scratch.

 ```json
 {